Sulstice/DeepCure/README.md

 compounds to Carbonic Anhydrase I, by comparing the virtual docking results to available bioactivity data.
 The evaluation should comprise of regression and as well as ranking metrics.

+### Protein Evaluation

+To tackle this goal we need to evaluate the protein in question.
+Protein's can exist in several different states but for evaluation of a docking software the user should pick a protein that is already in a docked state.
+Here we can determine what what exactly the pocket size looks like and how it interacts with a possible therapuetic inside of the protein.

+For my evaluation I decided to select